 Early Hector Powe catalogue sketch by the fashion artist, F. Whitby Cox

-Hector was then joined by his two younger brothers, Lungley and Leslie, which helped give the business a distinctly family feel at their new Regent Street headquarters.
+Hector was then joined by his two younger brothers, Lungley and Leslie, which helped give the business a distinctly family feel, at their new Regent Street headquarters.

 Obsessed with the notion of English elegance, the three Powe brothers successfully captured that most enigmatic characteristic of London luxury, “the West End touch”.

-Hector Powe A/W 1934 advertising campaign in Tatler
+Hector Powe A/W 1934 in Tatler

-Hector Powe and the Second World War
+Second World War

 This jacket was worn by Pilot Officer Frederick Harrold, a Hurricane pilot who was killed in action during the Battle of Britain.